Cruz: Trump will 'cut a deal' with Democrats

 During the 2016 Republican primary, Cruz frequently cast Trump as a businessman eager to wheel and deal with Democrats, often specifically name-checking Democratic leaders Chuck Schumer and Nancy Pelosi, who were both in the room with Trump Wednesday.
 This line of argument was key for campaign trail Cruz as he made his case as the "consistent conservative" in the crowded Republican primary field, framing Trump as another "Washington establishment" politician.

-Asked by CNN to comment on the aid package Wednesday afternoon in the halls of Capitol Hill, the usually chatty Texas senator walked by without commenting.
+"It is unfortunate that congressional leadership and the administration chose to tie Harvey relief to short-term extensions to the CR and the debt ceiling," he said.

+He added: "Historically, the CR and debt ceiling have proven to be the only effective leverage for meaningful spending reform, and I believe we should continue to use them as tools to reduce our long-term debt.
+I would have much preferred a clean Harvey relief bill — which would have passed both Houses nearly unanimously."

-But speaking at the millennial-focused "Life of the Party" forum at St. Anselm College in Manchester, New Hampshire, weeks before the 2016 New Hampshire primary, Cruz blasted his then-opponent.
+Speaking at the millennial-focused "Life of the Party" forum at St. Anselm College in Manchester, New Hampshire, weeks before the 2016 New Hampshire primary, Cruz blasted his then-opponent.

 "Donald, just a couple of days ago, drew the difference between me and him, and he said look, Ted won't go along to get along, he won't cut a deal.
 So, if as a voter you think that what we need is more Republicans in Washington to cut a deal with Harry Reid and Nancy Pelosi and Chuck Schumer, then I guess Donald Trump is your guy," Cruz said, casting Trump as someone who would continue the "cronyism" and "corruption of Washington."